rlupi001/ThetaTauApp/README.md

 ThetaTauApp
 ===========

-Database App using CoreData for fraternity to record their brothers and board members.
+Objective-C database App developed in Xcode using the CoreData Framework, and the Social Framework, and targeted for the iOS 6.
+This application's purpose is to enable a fraternity to record their brothers and board members.
 Also records stats by major and integrates Facebook and Twitter.
 Password for authorization is username:OT Pass:123

 Back End Programming (CoreData and Entities): Ripley Lupine